peidevs/Event_Resources/Checklist.md

 #### recurring tasks

 * Please check the peidevs email account on a regular basis (every 7-10 days or so).
 Or delegate by requesting elder volunteers per month, etc.
+    - there is an automated reminder in Slack

 #### before booking speakers